ISCA AWARDS 2025: Global IRTS

 Eligbility criteria

-The application process will commence with an open call in June and July, followed by an evaluation by a ISCA’s panel of experts.
+The application process will commence with an open call in May and June, followed by an evaluation by ISCA’s panel of experts.

 To be eligible for this evaluation, applicants must fulfil the following criteria: